sanyuan123/LabResources/PythonForBDA.md

 ### Install Anaconda with Python 3

 Visit [Downloads | Anaconda](https://www.anaconda.com/download/) to download an installer for your platform.
-Select the Python-3.6 version.
-Follow the instructions for your platform, linked here: [Regular Installation — Conda documentation](https://conda.io/docs/user-guide/install/index.html#regular-installation). *Ignore the Miniconda option*; you should install the full Anaconda distribution if the flowchart led you here.
+Select the Python-3.7 version.
+Follow the instructions for your platform, linked here: [Installation — conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html). *Ignore the Miniconda option*; you should install the full Anaconda distribution if the flowchart led you here.
 As noted in the instructions, if you are asked about settings you aren't sure about, just accept the defaults.

 Just follow the first part of those instructions.
 You may stop when you reach "silent mode" instructions (don't follow those instructions).